Ether Zero (ETZ) Price Tops $0.0017

 Ether Zero Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Ether Zero directly using U.S. dollars.
-Investors seeking to acquire Ether Zero should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ether Zero directly using US dollars.
+Investors seeking to acquire Ether Zero should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ether Zero using one of the exchanges listed above.

 Receive News & Updates for Ether Zero Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ether Zero and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.